Blog

 All solutions will need to be assessed to connect more customers within national rules.

-How could system operators be encouraged to procure flexibility?
+How will system operators be encouraged to procure flexibility?

-Notably, for resolving congestion and voltage issues, systems operators will likely be mandated to choose “the most efficient and effective solution”.
+Notably, for resolving congestion and voltage issues, systems operators will be mandated to choose the most “effective and economically efficient option”.
 This can include the procurement and activation of local flexibility services, if that is the most economical solution.

-System operators will also need to conduct regular assessments to determine whether local flexibility services can be procured more efficiently through market setups.
+System operators will also need to conduct regular assessments to determine whether they can procure local flexibility services more efficiently through market setups.
 This implies that if market-based procurement is more effective, system operators must choose this option.

-A market platform, such as ElectronConnect, can then be deployed in this instance to help launch, coordinate and scale those markets for flexibility procurement.
+System operators can then deploy a market platform, such as ElectronConnect, to help launch, coordinate, and scale those markets for flexibility procurement.

 How will the code help ensure power system security?